-ACC 212 Accounting for Government and Not-For-Profit Agencies (4-0) 4 credits basic concepts and techniques of fund accounting and the financial reporting for governmental and not-for-profit entities.
+ACC 212 Accounting for Government and Not-For-Profit Agencies (4-0) 4 credits

+Accounting for Governmental and Not-for-Profit Organizations (GNP) introduces students to the basic concepts and techniques of fund accounting and the financial reporting for governmental and not-for-profit entities.
 The course focuses on the structure and utilization of financial information as it relates to GNP, including the following: applying and identifying correct reporting and accounting standards for GNP; preparing fund basis and government-wide statements for local and state governments; and preparing financial statements for private not-for-profit organizations.
-Prerequisite: ACC 201
+Prerequisite: ACC 201.